Epimodev/react-aniportal/README.md

 duration of enter and exit animations

 #### portalDidUpdate (optional): () => void
-Callback function launched when portal is render after an update
+callback function launched when portal is render after an update

+#### withoutLocalFocus (optional): boolean
+by default focus will be restricted to elements in portal you can disable this behavior by using this prop